This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 A stock's "margin of safety" is an estimate of the difference between the intrinsic value of the stock and its current market price.
 One measurement allegedly used by Benjamin Graham and Warren Buffett contemplates net profit margin in relation to dividend yield and book value.
 Dividing the sum of Microsoft's recently reported net profit margin of 19.42% and its annual dividend yield of 2.47% by its book value of 6.89 produces a margin of safety of 3.18.
 Above 2.00 is considered hold territory and above 10.00 is a buy signal.
 Because of its current high book value, MSFT is screaming hold or avoid in the value investor's vacuum.

-Some professional value investors prefer to calculate margin of safety with discounted free cash flow projections or, similarly, Warren Buffett's infamous "owners earning calculation:"
+Some professional value investors prefer to calculate margin of safety with discounted free cash flow projections or, similarly, Warren Buffett's infamous "owners earning calculation":

 Owner earnings represent [A] reported earnings plus [B] depreciation, depletion, amortization, and certain other non-cash charges, less [C] the average annual amount of capitalized expenditures for plant and equipment, etc. that the business requires to maintain its long-term competitive position and its unit volume fully.